dretechtips/opencloud-docs/README.md

 # opencloud[WIP]
 A free and open source self-hosted office solution for small businesses and people who are privacy conscious.
-Installs on a single server machine with step by step procedures on how to properly setup the solution.

 ## Why was this created? / Goals
 - [X] Privacy - Move your data away from centralized servers and privacy invasive practices such as the [Third-Party Doctrine](https://en.wikipedia.org/wiki/Third-party_doctrine).
 - [X] Security - Modern security practices with a reverse proxy implementation to mascurate true IP Address and protect against DDOS attacks.